 International Students:

-- Both UA and ASU warmly welcome international students.
+- Both U of A and ASU warmly welcome international students.

 - Additional requirements include English proficiency tests, such as TOEFL or IELTS, and credential evaluations.